 - Physical operational limitations for period or persistent exceptions may include but are not limited to, metallurgical restrictions due to age and long term degradation; physical design modifications; operating permit limitations; operating limits imposed by federal, state or local regulatory requirements or insurance carrier requirements; consent decrees; manufacturer technical bulletins; or environmental permit limitations under non-emergency conditions.
 Each market seller requesting a period or persistent exception based on new physical operational limitations for a unit may submit the technical information, required due to the unavailability of historical operating data, supporting the requested parameters, which must be based on the definition of physical operational limitations for period or persistent exceptions of the unit.
 Each temporary, period or persistent exception request will indicate the expected duration of the requested exception including the date on which the requested exception period will end.
-If physical conditions at the unit change such that the exception is no longer required, the market seller is obligated to inform PJM and the MMU and the exception will be reviewed to determine if the exception continues to be appropriate.

-- If a request for a period or persistent exception is received by February 28, the MMU will review the exception and provide the Market Seller and PJM with a determination in writing whether the request raises market power concerns by April 1, and PJM shall provide its determination whether the request is approved or denied by no later than April 15.
+If physical conditions at the unit change such that the exception is no longer required, the market seller is obligated to inform PJM and the MMU and the exception will be reviewed to determine if the exception continues to be appropriate. - If a request for a period or persistent exception is received by February 28, the MMU will review the exception and provide the Market Seller and PJM with a determination in writing whether the request raises market power concerns by April 1, and PJM shall provide its determination whether the request is approved or denied by no later than April 15.
 Should PJM require additional technical expertise in order to evaluate the exception request, PJM will engage the services of a consultant with the required expertise.
-A generation resource shall notify the MMU and PJM when the temporary exception commences and terminates and provide to the MMU and PJM within three days following such commencement documentation explaining in detail the reasons for the temporary exception, that includes:

-- Unit Name

-- Parameter Limit Requested

-- Reason for Temporary Exception Request

-- eDart ticket
+A generation resource shall notify the MMU and PJM when the temporary exception commences and terminates and provide to the MMU and PJM within three days following such commencement documentation explaining in detail the reasons for the temporary exception, that includes: - o Unit Name - o Parameter Limit Requested - o Reason for Temporary Exception Request - o eDart ticket - o Justification for Temporary Exception Request, including required unit operating data in support of the exception - o Date on which the exception period will end. - Market Seller can communicate the resource's current operational capabilities to PJM before and after Day-ahead Energy Market closes through 'Real Time Values' functions on Markets Gateway. - Real Time Values should be utilized when a resource cannot operate according to the unit specific parameters (Capacity Performance and Base Capacity resources), default Parameter Limited Schedules (non-Capacity Performance resources), or approved Parameter Limit exceptions. - o The Real Time Values consist of the following values: - Turn Down Ratio - Minimum Down Time - Minimum Run Time